 “The [BGB members] were an added benefit to be plugged into the student community and the student voice,” Barrett said in regard to the committee’s collaboration with student representatives.
 “So it was nice to have feedback from that perspective too.”

-Though the meeting resulted in the allocation of $242,031.33 to the Bacchanal Committee, the co-presidents agreed that the mounting cost of hosting Bacchanal on campus and the desire to bring in higher-profile artists necessitated the move.
-Bacchanal co-presidents cited costs associated with public safety, barricades, and facilities as the largest expenses when hosting the concert on campus.
+Though the meeting resulted in the allocation of $242,031.33 to the Bacchanal committee, the co-presidents agreed that the mounting cost of hosting Bacchanal on campus and the desire to bring in higher-profile artists necessitated the move.
+Schechter and Barrett cited costs associated with Public Safety, barricades, and facilities as the largest expenses when hosting the concert on campus.
 In bringing the event off campus, additional costs tied to stage construction, sound system setup, and hiring sound engineers can also be avoided.

 The exact budget breakdown was not disclosed to Spectator.

 Though the concert at Terminal 5 might free up funds to book more prominent headliners, some students say the move will turn Bacchanal into just another concert.

 “If I wanted to go to a concert, I would just go to a concert,” Ba said.
 “I wouldn’t go to a concert with my entire school and musicians I don’t know that well.”

 Additional concerns include that only 3,000 students will be able to attend the concert at Terminal 5, according to the Bacchanal committee’s announcement.
 In the past, over 4,000 tickets have been distributed for the show.
 Historically, students without tickets have also been able to listen to the headliners and soak up the sun on the lawns.

 Furthermore, Mado Watts, CC ’22, expressed concerns about student safety getting from campus to the venue, since Bacchanal has historically been marked by copious usage of alcohol.